ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 When data in a table expires, ClickHouse deletes all corresponding rows.

-Table can have an expression for deletion of expired rows, and multiple expressions for automatic move of parts between [disks or volumes](#table_engine-mergetree-multiple-volumes).
+Table can have an expression for removal of expired rows, and multiple expressions for automatic move of parts between [disks or volumes](#table_engine-mergetree-multiple-volumes).
 When rows in the table expire, ClickHouse deletes all corresponding rows.
 For parts moving feature, all rows of a part must satisfy the movement expression criteria.

 ```sql
 TTL expr [DELETE|TO DISK 'aaa'|TO VOLUME 'bbb'], ...